Manggarai railway station: Central station development

 Until 2012, Manggarai had already serving both intercity trains and the KRL Commuterline.
 Major reformations of the KRL in 2011 had resulted a significant occupancy escalation, encouraging KAI to rearrange the railway traffic.
 Some intercity trains like Brantas, Bengawan, and Kutojaya Utara used to stop here before terminating at Tanah Abang until they were moved to Pasar Senen since 2013; since then, Manggarai has stopped serving intercity trains.
 Despite that, Argo Parahyangan remained stopping at Manggarai, according the 2014 Railway Travel Chart (Grafik Perjalanan Kereta Api, GAPEKA).

 On 12 August 2016, PT KAI Commuter Jabodetabek, together with fans of KRL Commuterline discussed the Manggarai Central Station development plan.
 To answer the complaints of the passenger queue, which continues to increase every year, the completion of the Cikarang–Manggarai double-double track was accelerated.
 In addition, this station will be made multi-storey, which can accommodate inter-city trains and commuter trains with their respective tracks and platforms.
 It is expected to become the central station for the KRL Commuterline and also the terminus for the Soekarno–Hatta Airport Rail Link.

 Later, the Directorate General of Railways (Direktorat Jenderal Perkeretaapian or DJKA) of the Ministry of Transportation began expanding the station in 2017 by adding a new three-storey building with a modern minimalist futuristic architecture.
 The old building, a legacy of Staatsspoorwegen, is maintained because of its status as a cultural heritage.
 By the completion of the central station development, it is planned that all long and medium-distance inter-city passenger trains that terminate at Gambir will be moved to Manggarai.

 To accommodate Soekano–Hatta Airport Rail Link extension to Manggarai (previously it was extended to for several months after opening), the west entrance building was constructed.
 Once completed, Manggarai Station officially served the airport rail link passengers on 5 October 2019.

 The first phase of the Manggarai Central Station development was inaugurated by the President of Indonesia, Joko Widodo, on 26 December 2022.
 The second phase of the Manggarai Central Station development commenced construction in 2023.
 This aims to build platforms on the second floor above the Cikarang line platforms.
-These platforms will be used for long distance trains and when operational will replace Gambir Station in 2025.
+These platforms will be used for long distance trains and when operational will replace Gambir Station.

+Jakarta LRT

+On 30 October 2023, the Jakarta LRT phase 1B officially broke ground as an extension of the existing Kelapa Gading–Velodrome route to Manggarai.
+Construction finished by mid-August 2026.
+The LRT extension to Manggarai, as well as Manggarai LRT station itself was originally set to be opened on 26 August 2026, but was ultimately postponed until further notice, citing unfinished facilities including the transfer skybridge from the main KRL Commuterline station and Transjakarta BRT station.
+On 16 September 2026, Manggarai LRT station and the LRT line extension was inaugurared by President Prabowo Subianto.